 What To Expect In Your Third Trimester

 More Frequent Doctor’s Visits – Towards the end of this trimester your doctor will want to check in with your more frequently.
-At about 30-31 weeks your doctor will see you ever two weeks, and starting at week 36 they will see you every week.
-During these weekly appointments, your doctor will begin to do cervix check.
+At about 30-31 weeks your doctor will see you every two weeks, and starting at week 36 they will see you every week.
+During these weekly appointments, your doctor will begin to do cervix checks.

 Cervix Checks – A cervix check can determine how close you are to labor.
 It’s when your doctor places their finger inside your cervix and takes a quick measurement to know how dilated and effaced you are.

 Before my first cervix check, I had a few of my veteran mommas scare the crap out of me.
 They all told me this was the most painful experience and they all dreaded it.
 First of all, I don’t know why they would say that to a pregnant lady who already struggles with anxiety, second, it wasn’t nearly as bad as they described it!

 Yes, it’s uncomfortable but it’s not gut-wrenching pain.
 Not even close and the discomfort only lasts for 5 seconds.
 It’s so quick!
 So, if you’re like me, and you worry about the cervix checks, please don’t.
 Save yourself the worry and just breathe.
 They’re not that bad and they’re over in the blink of an eye, I promise.

 Frequent Urination – Yep, this one is obvious!
 As your baby starts to grow, your belly runs out of room and you may find that your baby has adapted your bladder to be their pillow meaning you may be running to the bathroom several times an hour!